 - In 2016, MI-Access was re-aligned to measure the Essential Elements with Michigan range of Complexity for English/language arts and mathematics.
 As a result, the Michigan Department of Education needed to complete the standard-setting process to account for these changes and apply them to the Spring 2017 assessment.
 When looking at trend data in these reports, the trend line breaks across these years are necessary to ensure accurate interpretations of the data.

-- In 2015, the MI-Access test administration window shifted from fall to spring.
+- In 2015, the MI-Access, Michigan’s alternate assessment based on alternate achievement standards, test administration window shifted from fall to spring.
 Because of this sizeable shift in the timing of when students take the assessment, a standards-setting process was necessary.
 At standard setting meetings, student performance required for each performance level are determined through a series of decisions made by expert panels of Michigan educators.
 When content standards and accountability systems change, it is good practice to conduct standard setting studies to ensure that results of an assessment reflect up-to-date achievement goals.

 - In 2014-15, Michigan transitioned from the Michigan Educational Assessment Program to M-STEP.
 The MEAP tested students in the fall on the previous year’s learning.
 To match the way M-STEP results are displayed, MEAP records will show the grade content that was tested, not the grade in which the test was taken.
 For example, a student who took the MEAP test in the fall of grade 4 would have been tested on grade 3 content.
 MEAP tested content for grades 2 through 7 inclusive in math and reading (ELA prior to 2009-10); grades 3 and 6 in writing; grades 4 and 7 in science; and grades 5 and 8 in social studies.

 Use the Report and Location settings to review data by school year, assessment program, grade, subject and report category.